Microsoft Surface Pro 5: Samsung Galaxy Book Is Alternative For Those Waiting

 Which laptop/tablet would you rather have — the Surface Pro 5 or the Galaxy Book?
 Let us know your thoughts in the comments section.

-[Featured Image by Kathy Willens/AP Images]
+[Image by Kathy Willens/AP Images]